Yussof-Waleed/EA-Distributed-and-Discrete-Ant-Colony-Optimization/README.md

 - **Global Optima**: The best possible solution to the problem.

-- **Metaheuristic**: A high-level problem-independent algorithmic framework that provides a set of guidelines or strategies to develop heuristic optimization algorithms.
+- **High-level Problem-solving Framework**: A general algorithmic approach that provides guidelines or strategies to develop optimization algorithms without specifying exact implementation details.

 - **Stagnation**: A condition where the algorithm gets trapped in a particular solution and fails to improve further.